A logical set theory approach to journal subject classification analysis: intra-system irregularities and inter-system discrepancies in Web of Science and Scopus: Abstract

 \section{Abstract}

 Journal classification into subject categories is an important aspect in scholarly research evaluation as well as in bibliometric analysis.
-Journal classification systems use a variety of (partially) overlapping and non-exhaustive subject categories which results in many journals being classified into more than a single subject category.
-As such, discrepancies are likely to be encountered \textit{within} any given system and \textit{between} different systems.
-In this study, we set to examine both types of discrepancies in the two most widely used indexing systems - Web Of Science and Scopus.
-We use known distance measures, as well as logical set theory to examine and compare the category schemes defined by these systems.
-Our results demonstrate significant discrepancies within each system where a higher number of classified categories correlates with increased range and variance of rankings within them, and where redundant categories are found.
-Our results also show significant discrepancies between the two system.
-Specifically, very few categories in one system are \say{similar} to categories in the second system, where \say{similarity} is measured by subset $\&$ interesting categories and minimally covering categories.
-Taken jointly, our findings suggest that both types of discrepancies are systematic and cannot be easily disregarded when relying on these subject classification systems.
+However, this classification is not standardized, resulting in several different journal subject classification systems.
+In this study, we adopt a logical set theory-based definition of irregularities within a given classification system and discrepancies between systems and investigate their prevalence in the two most widely used indexing services of Web of Science (WoS) and Scopus.
+In both systems, we identify unusually sized categories, high overlap and incohesiveness between categories.
+In addition, across the two systems, journals are systematically classified to a different number of categories and most categories in either system are not adequately represented in the other system.
+Our findings suggest that these \SA{irregularities} and discrepancies are, in fact, non-anecdotal and thus cannot be easily disregarded. \SA{Consequently, potentially misguided and/or inconsistent outcomes may be encountered when relying on these subject classification systems.}